liberapay/liberapay.com/README.md

 -------

 Please write unit tests for all new code and all code you change.
-Gittip's test suite is designed for the nosetests test runner.
+Gittip's test suite is designed for the nosetests test runner (maybe it also works with py.test?), and uses module-level test functions with a context manager for managing testing state.
+Please don't use test classes.

 Assuming you have make, the easiest way to run the test suite is:

     $ make test

+However, the test suite deletes data in all tables in the public schema of the database configured in your testing environment, and as a safety precaution, we require the following key and value to be set in said environment:

+    YES_PLEASE_DELETE_ALL_MY_DATA_VERY_OFTEN=Pretty please, with sugar on top.

+`make test` will not set this for you.
+Run `make tests/env` and then edit that file and manually add that key=value, then `make test` will work.
+Even just importing the gittip.testing module will trigger deletion of all data.
+Without this safety precaution, an attacker could try sneaking `import gittip.testing` into a commit.
+Once their changeset was deployed, we would have ...  problems.
+Of course, they could also remove the check in the same or even a different commit.
+Of course, they could also sneak in whatever the heck code they wanted to try to sneak in.

 To invoke nosetests directly you should use the `swaddle` utility that comes with Aspen.
 First `make tests/env`, and then:

     [gittip] $ cd tests/
     [gittip] $ swaddle env ../env/bin/nosetests

-Gittip's test suite uses module-level test functions with a context manager for managing testing state.
-Please don't use test classes.